By Jesse Wieten

 "Van Persie and Huntelaar start from scratch again.
 They are both candidates for the position of striker, and will have to show their worth again," the former Barcelona striker told Goal.com.

 "Van Gaal will make a decision based on their desire to play and their fitness."

 Oranje's all-time top-scorer then went on to explain his role at the national team, highlighting communication with the players as one of his main jobs.

 "It is my job to bridge the gap between the players and the coach.
 I am pretty close with a few of the players and have even played with some of them.
-That is a real plus," he added.
+That is a real plus.